daac-tools/find-simdoc/README.md

 $ head -1000 reuters.txt > reuters.1k.txt
 ```

-You can examine MAEs for the number of dimensions of sketches from 64 to 6400
+You can examine MAEs for the number of Hamming dimensions from 64 to 6400
-(i.e., the number of chunks from 1 to 100)
+(i.e., the number of chunks from 1 to 100 indicated with `-c`)
 with the following command.
 The parameters for feature extraction is the same as those of `jaccard`.